 - Summer Technology Analyst (10)

 - Controller (9)

-I applied through a recruiter and the process took 4+ weeks – interviewed at Goldman Sachs in January 2010.
+I applied through a recruiter.
+The process took 4+ weeks – interviewed at Goldman Sachs (New York, NY) in January 2010.

 My suggestion – if you are really good, just do nt go.
 Because even after getting the job – mostly you will be working in Sec DB or Slang(GS proprietary language ).
 So, you will forget all Java C++ skills(and your market value outside will be very low) and mostly maintaining programs(because 99% projects are in maintenance mode).

-I applied through a recruiter and the process took 1 week – interviewed at Goldman Sachs in June 2010.
+I applied through a recruiter.
+The process took a week – interviewed at Goldman Sachs (London, England (UK)) in June 2010.